-Filed under: industry newslibrariesQuillblog , Bill C-32, copyright, digital publishing, digitization, education, election2011, John Degen, language, libraries, library, Margaret Atwood, OAC, opinion, piracy, Quebec, union
+Filed under: Book newsIndustry newsLibraries , Bill C-32, copyright, digital publishing, digitization, education, election2011, John Degen, language, Libraries, library, Margaret Atwood, OAC, Opinion, piracy, Quebec, union

 As Canadians head to the polls on May 2, Q&Q looks at key federal policies affecting the publishing industry.
 Stay tuned for upcoming features on federal funding, mass digitization, and foreign-ownership regulations.

 After nearly a year of parliamentary hearings and heavy industry lobbying, Bill C-32, the Copyright Modernization Act, succumbed to a sudden death on March 26, when the latest Canadian federal election was called.

 For nearly a decade, publishers, authors, and other content creators have lived without a copyright act that takes into account the realities of a digital economy.
 Bill C-32 was the federal government’s third attempt to update the legislation.
 To get a sense of how outdated Canada’s current laws are, the last copyright reform, passed in 1997, instituted a levy on cassette tapes.
 It will now be up to the new government to table yet another copyright bill — and successfully get it passed for there to be meaningful reform.

 As Canadians head to the polls once again on May 2, Q&Q spoke to several publishing copyright advocates about the lessons learned from Bill C-32.

 In December, after the second reading of the copyright amendment bill was passed in the House of Commons, a parliamentary committee — comprised of seven Conservative members of parliament, three Liberal, two Bloc Quebecois, and one NDP — began studying the bill in greater detail.
 Amid Conservative accusations of partisanship, the opposition brought in industry experts (including Margaret Atwood) who identified major flaws with the legislation.